rtaibah/jekyll-blog/_posts/blog/2020-01-19-teaching-7-year-old-web-design.md

 Up to this point this project was doomed to sit lonely in `/home/keynan`, but then I thought it would  be really cool to actually publish it.
 So I add a few styles to make a grid out of his images, add borders to them, and a throw in a hot pink background (of his choosing) to the document.
 I then create a Github account for him, link up the repo to Netlify, and hook up his domain (which I bought 7 years ago).
 Voilà.
 He now has a brand [new website](https://keynantaibah.com).

 Over the weekend he kept shopping his website proudly to everybody he met.
 He would go up to an aunt or uncle and ask them for their phones to show them his new website.
-As an assignment, I asked him to think about how he can improve his website over the weekend.
+As an assignment, I asked him to think about how he can improve his website next weekend.
 We shall see what his little head comes up with.